homesbyhiggs/higgshomestead/content/animals.md

 chickens_title: "Our Free-Range Chickens"
 chickens_content:
   - "Our chickens roam freely during the day, providing natural pest control and the freshest eggs you've ever tasted.
 They're curious and friendly, often following guests around the property in hopes of discovering treats."
   - "There's something magical about starting your morning with chickens pecking around outside your door.
-We're happy to share farm-fresh eggs with guests - just ask!
-You might even get to help with the evening routine of guiding them back to their coop."
+We're happy to share farm-fresh eggs with guests - just ask!"
-chickens_image: "/images/animals/chickens-roaming.webp"
+chickens_image: "/images/animals/chickens.webp"
 chickens_alt: "Free-range chickens at Higgs Homestead"
 chickens_caption: "Our chickens enjoying their free-range lifestyle"